 Employer Sanctions Legislation

-For every business, the possibility of accidentally hiring an illegal worker – someone working without a visa or in breach of visa conditions – is increasing.
+For every business, the possibility of accidentally hiring an illegal worker – a non-citizen worker without a visa or in breach of visa conditions – is increasing.

-The Department of Immigration is concerned that work in breach of visa conditions has become widespread – and they have decided to take action by introducing the Employer Sanctions Legislation.
+The Department of Home Affairs is concerned that work in breach of visa conditions has become widespread – and they have decided to take action by introducing the Employer Sanctions Legislation.
 The Migration Amendment (Reform of Employer Sanctions) Act commenced on 1 June 2013.

 Most affected by the new Employer Sanctions Legislation are:

 - Employers: who are responsible for direct employees as well as any contractors they have working on site.

 - Recruitment and Labour Hire companies: who need to check every candidate before referral to an employer.

 - Company directors and officers: who may be personally liable if they don’t implement adequate systems and processes to check work rights.